wp-plugins/extended-categories-widget/readme.txt

 None

 == Arbitrary section ==
+* Version 1.3
+	* You can select which categories to show (Requires WordPress 2.5.1 or higher).
 * Version 1.2
 	* When no category or an empty category is selected the dropdown menu shows Select Category, like the default category widget.
 * Version 1.1